datadvance/DjangoChannelsGraphqlWs/README.md

     - Notification can be suppressed in the resolver.
 Useful to avoid self-notifications.
 - Optional subscription confirmation message.
-Necessary to avoid race conditions in the client logic.
+Necessary to avoid race conditions on the client side.

 ## Installation